Feminizing surgery: Genital surgery

 The results of a penile inversion vaginoplasty, two years after surgery.
 Inner labia vary aesthetically based on surgeon; here, they are very minimal.
 The clitoris is tactile rather than visual, another aesthetic difference by surgeon.
 A faded surgical scar comes up from the perineum and follows the outer labia in a curved shape.

 There are a variety of genital surgeries available to trans women and transfeminine non-binary people.
 Genital surgery can be an effective way for an individual to ease or eliminate feelings of disconnection or discomfort with their natal genitals; for others, including those who do not feel strongly about their natal genitals, it can create feelings of connection or congruence with their genitals post-surgery.
 Following the removal of the testicles, the human body produces very little testosterone.
-This can reduce the need to take supplemental estrogen medication and eliminates the need to take antiandrogen medication.
+This can improve the results of supplemental estrogen medication and eliminates the need to take antiandrogen medication.